Forms + Checklists

 Identify specific challenges in the country(ies) to which you will travel and develop a contingency plan

-Gain comprehensive knowledge on your destination(s) through the U.S. Department of State’s Country Specific Information Page, International SOS Risk Assessments, and Centers for Disease Control and Prevention's advice for travelers.
+- Gain comprehensive knowledge on your destination(s) through the U.S. Department of State’s Country Specific Information Page, Crisis24 Location Intelligence, and Centers for Disease Control and Prevention's advice for travelers.
 Talk to others who have traveled there before.
 Think about likely scenarios that could affect your health and safety, and how you would respond if they were to happen.

 Research international phone and data plans